What Matters To Health Care Voters: 5 Voices From New Hampshire

 "I spent a lot of my time asking these people like, 'Yeah?
 You're saying it's not medically necessary.
 Where did you get your medical degree?' " she recalls.

 After years of negotiating for others, Morrison now has to advocate for her own medical interests.
-She's been in stable recovery from alcohol addiction for eight years.
-She's getting good treatment for depression, and she's committed to monitoring her diabetes.
+She has been in stable recovery from alcohol addiction for eight years.
+She is getting good treatment for depression, and she is committed to monitoring her diabetes.

 But every time she spends hours trying to negotiate her own medical bills, one thought keeps going through her head: "God help the people that don't have the background that I have."

 Morrison emerged from her last diabetic coma with some brain damage.
 So she's now on disability and gets coverage through Medicare.
 But the program doesn't cover all of the tools that would help her stay healthy.
-She has an insulin pump, but she says the sensor that tells her when her blood sugar is low, isn't covered, so she has to check manually.
-She's supposed to check her levels eight times a day.
+She has an insulin pump, but she says the sensor that tells her when her blood sugar is low isn't covered, so she has to check manually.
+She is supposed to check her levels eight times a day.

-Between the care and the fights with insurance, she says dealing with health care issues is a full-time job.
+Between the care and the fights with insurance, dealing with health care issues is a full-time job, she says.

 "But I've learned acceptance," she says.
 "There's nothing I can do about it other than vote."